Support and Further Help Statement

-Busy Corner Books and Writing Well provide learning, reflective and developmental spaces, including courses offered for personal development and continuing professional development (CPD) purposes.
-They are not therapy or crisis services.
+Busy Corner Books provide learning, reflective, and developmental spaces.
+Our courses are designed for Personal Development (PD) and Continuing Professional Development (CPD) purposes.
+They are not therapy* and do not offer crisis support.

 This page exists so that support is available clearly, quietly, and without pressure if something deeper is stirred.